 What does farro taste like?

 Farro is chewy and keeps its structure without becoming soft as it cooks.
-The flavor is rather nutty, with notes of cashew and cinnamon.
+The flavor of farro is rather nutty, with notes of cashew and cinnamon.
 The cinnamon makes it taste a little bit sweet, while the nutty flavor gives the farro some warmth.
 This makes farro a wonderful grain for sweet breakfast recipes and savory dinner recipes!

 What’s the nutritional info on farro?